Seminole, Oklahoma: Transportation

 Seminole is served by US Route 270, US Route 377, Oklahoma State Highway 3E, and Oklahoma State Highway 9.

 Seminole Municipal Airport (KSRE, or FAA ID: SRE), owned by the city and located about 3 miles to the north, features two runways, the longer of which is paved and 5004’ by 75’.

 Commercial air transportation is available out of Will Rogers World Airport, about 63 miles west-northwest.

 Recreation

-Sportsman Lake is to the east-southeast of town.
+Sportsman Lake is to the east-southeast of the city.
 Along with the associated 1400-acre wildlife refuge which surrounds it, the lake offers boat docks and ramps; primitive campsites as well as RV sites; equestrian trails and facilities; and, other amenities.

 Wewoka Lake is further to the east-southeast.
 While developed by the City of Wewoka in the 1920’s as a water reservoir, opportunities at the lake today include fishing & boating; RV & primitive camping; and, swimming & water skiing.